 This is one of the simplest exercises you can perform with the Iron Neck.
 You can adjust the resistance by changing the bungee cord or by increasing or decreasing the distance away from where you tied the bungee.

 Partner Neck Reactive Isometric

 While pure isometric neck strength is important for reducing the incidence of concussion, how quickly you can produce that resisting force is likely even more important.
-The quicker you can ‘put on the brakes,’ the less your head will move from impact decreasing the likely hood of concussion.
+The quicker you can 'put the brakes on,' the less your head will move from impact decreasing the likelihood of concussion.

 That is the goal of this exercise.
 Developing your ability to quickly resist the force your partner puts against your head.
 The reactive element comes from you not knowing which direction your partner will push.
 They will be standing behind you like in the setup in the video below.